 - Issue 30 days sale notice to the borrower under Rule 6(2).

 - Issue newspaper advertisements setting out the terms of sale in case of public tender or public auction in two newspapers (one vernacular).
 The proviso to rule 6(2)

 - Issue sale certificate of sale on receipt of full payment for movables sold.

-Supreme Court decision upholding Bank’s Contention on simultaneous action and other issues under SARFAESI Act.
+Supreme Court decision upholding Bank’s Contention on simultaneous action and other issues under the SARFAESI Act.
 (Case study: M/S. Transcore Vs. Union of India & Indian Overseas Bank

-Supreme Court judgment refers to the Recovery of Debts due to Banks and FI Act 1993 as ‘DRT Act’ and SARFAESI Act as ‘ for brevity and framed the following three issues for consideration.
+Supreme Court judgment refers to the Recovery of Debts due to Banks and FI Act 1993 as the ‘DRT Act’ and SARFAESI Act as ‘ for brevity and framed the following three issues for consideration.

 a) Whether banks or financial institutions having elected to seek their remedy in terms of DR Act 1993 can still invoke the SARFAESI Act,2002 for realizing the secured assets without withdrawing or abandoning the OA filed before DRT under the DRT Act?

 b) Whether recourse to take possession of the secured assets of the borrower in terms of Section 13(4) of the NPA Act comprehends the power to take actual possession of the immovable property?